-A number of elements were changed from if you visited in normal times.
+A number of elements were changed from if you visited at normal times.
 Not all amenities and services were available.
-For example, the Sip, Savor and See benefit was not available.
+For example, the Sip, Savor, and See benefit was not available.
 At the buffet restaurant, there was a server at each of the stations to dish out your food, but all of these precautions gave you the feeling of safety and process.

 Booking During COVID

 Amresorts currently has a number of elements to give its guests some flexibility and assurance in booking a holiday in these uncertain times.
 They offer things such as Antigen testing on-site for no additional cost.
 CleanComplete+ Quarantine Program, so if a guest receives a positive test while on property that prevents departure, the cost of quarantine at the property will be covered for up to 14 days after the original departure date.

 We couldn’t find any documentation in regards to if you need to cancel or reschedule your trip if you’re protected.
 So, it’s worth confirming with the resort what they offer before booking.
 For all of their information regarding COVID protocols and the most up-to-date information, check out their FAQ page here.